 - 2 fresh limes

-Prepare a bowl of of ice cold water and juice of half a lime.
+Prepare a bowl of of ice cold water mixed with the juice of half a lime.
 Put it in the fridge until later.
-Peel and chop the garlic, ginger and shallot.
-Then add them to a large bowl.
-Also add the fish sauce, soy sauce, hot sauce, juice of 1 lime and 3 tablespoons of water.
+Peel and chop the garlic.
+Add it to a large bowl together with the fish sauce, soy sauce, chili sauce, juice of 1 lime and 3 tablespoons of water.

 Also add the palm sugar.
-Stir well and then put this marinade aside until later.
+Stir well and put this marinade aside until later.